GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 - Water.
 - Go to mines and get to 5 copper bars ASAP
-- go to clint before 3 PM and buy all the silver you can (but save 2000g for pickaxe)
+- go to clint before 3 PM and spend everything but 2000g on silver
-- upgrade pickaxe
+- upgrade pickaxe (2000g)
 - Go to the mountain lake and fish until 1 AM.
 - Go home and sell all fish